 Toronto Rehabilitation Institute – University Health Network, Toronto, Ontario

 Aging populations globally are stimulating rapid advances in artificial intelligence, mobile technologies, e-health and other technologies.
 These simultaneous developments create an ideal opportunity for Canada to emerge as a global leader in designing technology that optimizes the well-being of older adults.
-Much of this expertise is located at the iDAPT (Intelligent Design for Adaptation, Participation and Technology) centre, part of the Toronto Rehabilitation Institute – University Health Network.
-This $36 million Canada Foundation for Innovation-funded facility represents one of the most advanced rehabilitation research centres in the world.
-Another centre of research excellence is Simon Fraser University’s Gerontology Research Centre.
-Experts at both centres are now working with other researchers across Canada, as well as industry partners, service providers, older Canadians and their caregivers to develop practical, cost-effective solutions that meet real-world needs.
+Much of this expertise is located at the Intelligent Design for Adaptation, Participation and Technology (iDAPT) centre, part of the Toronto Rehabilitation Institute – University Health Network and one of the most advanced rehabilitation research centres in the world.
+Experts at iDAPT and Simon Fraser University are working with researchers across Canada, industry partners, service providers, older Canadians and their caregivers to develop practical, cost-effective solutions that meet real-world needs.

-Aging Gracefully across Environments using Technology to Support Wellness, Engagement and Long Life brings together 26 universities and more than 75 industry and not-for-profit organizations in a national platform of multi-disciplinary expertise focused on research, knowledge translation and technology commercialization.
-The network program is driven by three key questions:
+Aging Gracefully across Environments using Technology to Support Wellness, Engagement and Long Life (AGE-WELL) brings together 30 universities and more than 100 industry and non-profit organizations to address a wide range of complex issues in technology and aging through receptor-driven transdisciplinary research, training programs, partnerships, knowledge mobilization and technology commercialization.
+AGE-WELL is driven by three key questions:

-In addition to studying the ethical, policy and regulatory issues associated with new technologies, AGE-WELL will also tackle early stage funding, entrepreneurship training and other commercialization challenges.
+In addition to studying the ethical, policy and regulatory issues associated with new technologies, AGE-WELL also tackles early stage funding, entrepreneurship training and other commercialization challenges.